 There are many things that can cause anxiety, including events that are happening in your life, having too much caffeine, and even your hormones.
 It's a common feeling when people are under stress, which is something that happens to most of us.
 In other words, it's completely normal to feel anxiety from time to time.
 While there isn't a way to cure this entirely, there are things you can do to manage it, such as seeking out help or learning techniques to help you focus and breathe.

 If you suffer from anxiety regularly, you may have an anxiety disorder.
-Panic Disorder is one type of anxiety disorder, but it's also possible to have anxiety without experiencing a panic attack.
-For people with panic attacks, a proper coping strategy and medications can help them interrupt the panic process before it starts-before the shaking, tears, and worse hijack a seemingly unimportant or small event.
+Panic disorder is one type of anxiety disorder, but it's also possible to have anxiety without experiencing a panic attack.
+For people with panic attacks, a proper coping strategy and medications can help them interrupt the panic process before it starts—before the shaking, tears, and other responses hijack a seemingly unimportant or small event.

 Many people struggle with anxiety like this, so if it happens to you, know that you're not alone.
 There are around 18 million people in the U.S. with anxiety, but it's highly treatable.
 Many people have found relief through some of the following methods.